Key Person Life Insurance

 Whole life insurance builds cash value and lasts the lifetime of the insured.
 One of the benefits of cash value life insurance is the ability to access the funds via tax free policy loans.
 This can add liquidity to your business when you need it most.
 It can also add incentives for your key person to stay with your company until his or her policy has fully vested.

 - Guaranteed Universal Life typically is guaranteed to last the rest of your life.
 It does build some cash value but at a much slower pace than whole or indexed universal life.

-- Indexed Universal Life Insurance might be a good option since it retains cash value.
-The cash value might add a further incentive to keeping your key employee around.
+- Indexed Universal Life Insurance might be a good option since it potentially accumulates more cash value based in part on the performance of an underlying indices, such as the S&P 500.
+There is typically a cap and a floor.
+The cap and participation rate of the indexed account limits your gains.
+The floor protects you cash value from losses.
+IUL is beneficial because the cash value might add a further incentive to keep your key employee around in the form of a type of golden handcuff.
 Further, if the key employee does leave, the policy can be sold off to a third party as a life settlement.
-The older the key man the better price the company can receive on the now no longer needed coverage.
+The older the key man the better price the company can receive on the now no longer needed coverage through a viatical settlement.

 What type of coverage is best for key person business insurance?

 There really is no one size fits all answer or policy.
 Each life insurance and disability insurance product has unique features and benefits.
 Additionally, some include important life insurance riders, such as a disability income insurance rider, critical illness rider, chronic illness and terminal illness rider.